jlh752/wm-sim/README.md

 <script type='text/javascript' src='data/simdata.js'></script>
 ```

-!Even if you are intending to use the Web Worker version you should include the files in this way so the browser has them cached.
+>Even if you are intending to use the Web Worker version you should include the files in this way so the browser has them cached.
 Without doing this, it may take a few seconds to redownload these files every time the script runs.

 From there, you can run it by instantiating an instance of gmsim.battleRunner